AhmedAskar/CitiesSearch/README.md

 }
 ```

-## Requirements

-- iOS 9.0+
-- Xcode 9+
-- Swift 3.2+

 ## Contributions

-If you have some ideas on how to improve the network layer, Fork it, implement your changes and create that pull request already 😉.
+If you have some ideas on how to improve the implemetation Fork it, implement your changes and create that pull request already 😉.

 All contributions are welcome 🤗.